 - live vaccines and some other vaccines, such as BCG, cholera, sars-CoV-2 (covid-19) vaccines, measles, hepatitis b vaccines, yellow fever, or live influenza vaccines

 - probiotics, such as lactobacillus

 Tysabri may have additive immune-suppressing effects when given with any other medications such as anticancer drugs, immune-modulating, or immunosuppressive therapies, which may increase a person's risk for infection.

-Do not use in combination with other immunosuppressants such as 6-mercaptopurine, azathioprine, cyclosporine, or methotrexate, or inhibitors of TNF-α.
+Do not use in combination with other immunosuppressants such as 6-mercaptopurine, azathioprine, cyclosporine, methotrexate, or inhibitors of TNF-α.

 Note that this list is not all-inclusive and includes only common medications that may interact with Tysabri.
 You should refer to the prescribing information for Tysabri for a complete list of interactions.

 More about Tysabri (natalizumab)

 - Drug interactions

 - En español